-- 4.6.a.
-Fellows must demonstrate the ability to integrate knowledge of the following into care of the pediatric urology patient: (Core) - 4.6.a.1. pediatric diseases and diagnoses, including: (Core) - 4.6.a.1.a. endocrinology; (Core) - 4.6.a.1.b. nephrology; and, (Core) - 4.6.a.1.c. acute and chronic renal diseases.
-(Core) - 4.6.a.2. quality and patient safety measures; (Core) - 4.6.a.3. imaging of the pediatric genitourinary tract with a focus on radiation and imaging safety risks; and, (Core) - 4.6.a.4. pharmacology and the safe use of commonly used agents.
+- 4.6.a.26.a. development and implementation of policies and procedures related to ICU administration (admission, discharge, etc.); (Core) - 4.6.a.26.b. development and implementation of evidence-based approaches to clinical care and clinical guidelines to optimize patient outcomes and minimize needless variations in care delivery; (Core) - 4.6.a.26.c. regulatory requirements that apply to critical care units, including those of the Joint Commission and other regulatory agencies; (Core) - 4.6.a.26.d. financial aspects of ICU management and the implications for allocation of institutional resources and overall costs of care; (Core) - 4.6.a.26.e. resource utilization, including personnel management and staffing patterns; (Core) - 4.6.a.26.f. patient triage and coordination of care with other hospital units (acute care, transitional care, post-anesthesia care unit, etc.); (Core) - 4.6.a.26.g. quality of care, patient safety initiatives, and patient and family satisfaction; and, (Core) - 4.6.a.26.h. risk stratification and outcome measurement, such as Acute Physiology and Chronic Health Evaluation (APACHE) and other scoring systems.
 (Core) - 4.7.
 ACGME Competencies Practice-Based Learning and Improvement Fellows must demonstrate the ability to investigate and evaluate their care of patients, to appraise and assimilate scientific evidence, and to continuously improve patient care based on constant self-evaluation and lifelong learning.
 (Core) - 4.8.
 ACGME Competencies Interpersonal and Communication Skills Fellows must demonstrate interpersonal and communication skills that result in the effective exchange of information and collaboration with patients, their families, and health professionals.
+(Core) - 4.9.
+ACGME Competencies Systems-Based Practice Fellows must demonstrate an awareness of and responsiveness to the larger context and system of health care, including the structural and social determinants of health, as well as the ability to call effectively on other resources to provide optimal health care.
+(Core) - 4.10.
+Curriculum Organization and Fellow Experiences Curriculum Structure The curriculum must be structured to optimize fellow educational experiences, the length of the experiences, and the supervisory continuity.
+These educational experiences include an appropriate blend of supervised patient care responsibilities, clinical teaching, and didactic educational events.
 (Core)